aws-samples/iot-dotnet-publisher-consumer/README.md

 The complete Visual Studio solution for this publisher is available under the 'Dotnetsamples' folder in this repository.

 ##  3d.
-Device consumer using .NET Framework
+Device Consumer using .NET Framework

 Let's create a windows application in Visual Studio 2017 and name it as 'Iotconsumer'.